Tiny-Earth/DemoSite/site/src/design.md

 Bloom's Taxonomy is a framework for categorizing educational goals, objectives and assessment by levels of cognitive complexity and specificity (Bloom, 1959).

 Since its development, it has become a widely used tool for designing and assessing instruction.
-The taxonomy consists of six levels, where each level builds upon the prior (McNulty 2019):
+The taxonomy consists of six levels, where each level builds upon the prior (McNulty, 2019):

 1. **Remember:** Can the learner recall or retain the information?
-Action verbs: define, duplicate, list, memorize, recall, repeat, state
+Action verbs: define, duplicate, identify, list, memorize, name, recall, recognize, repeat, state
 2. **Comprehend:** Can the learner explain ideas or concepts?
-Action verbs: classify, describe, discuss, explain, identify, locate, recognize, report, select, translate, paraphrase
+Action verbs: classify, describe, discuss, explain, locate, paraphrase, report, select, summarize, translate
 3. **Apply:** Can the learner use information in a new way?
-Action verbs: choose, demonstrate, dramatize, employ, illustrate, interpret, operate, schedule, sketch, solve, use, write
+Action verbs: choose, demonstrate, dramatize, draw, employ, execute, illustrate, implement, interpret, operate, perform, sketch, solve, use
 4. **Analyze:** Can the learner distinguish between different parts?
-Action verbs: approause, compare, contrast, criticize, differentiate, discriminate, distinguish, examine, experiment, question, test
+Action verbs: compare, contrast, deconstruct, differentiate, discriminate, distinguish, examine, experiment, infer, investigate, organize, predict, question, test
 5. **Evaluate:** Can the learner justify a stand or decision?
-Action verbs: appraise, argue, defend, judge, select, support, value, evaluate
+Action verbs: appraise, argue, assess, criticize, critique, defend, judge, justify, prioritize, support, value
 6. **Create:** Can the learner create a new product or point of view?
-Action verbs: assemble, construct, create, design, develop, forumlate, write
+Action verbs: assemble, build, compose, construct, design, develop, devise, formulate, invent, plan, produce, write

 The framework is used to progressively move learners based on their prior knowledge and abilities from lower-order cognitive skills (LOCS) to higher-order cognitive skills (HOCS).